PaystackHQ/paystack-android/README.md

    }
 }
 ```
-The first argument to the PaystackSdk.chargeCard is the calling activity object.
+The first argument to the PaystackSdk.chargeCard is the calling Activity object.
 Always
-give an activity that will stay open till the end of the transaction.
+give an Activity that will stay open till the end of the transaction.
 The currently
-open activity is just fine.
+open Activity is just fine.

 ### 4. Verifying the transaction
 Send the reference to your server and verify by calling our REST API.
 An authorization will be returned which
-will allow you know if its code is reusable.
+will let you know if its code is reusable.
 You can learn more about our verify call [here](https://developers.paystack.co/docs/verifying-transactions).

 ### 5. Charging Returning Customers
 See details for charging returning customers [here](https://developers.paystack.co/docs/charging-returning-customers).